-Twenty-five years of collaboration between Trinity College’s Theater & Dance Department and La MaMa
+Twenty-seven years of collaboration between Trinity College’s Theater & Dance Department and La MaMa

 How did the relationship between Trinity College and La MaMa begin?